 What are the daily responsibilities?

 Sometimes you'll work with paper files, but you may also have to transfer data from one EMR to another.
-In some case, you’ll serve as a liaison with other offices, so you must keep your verbal and written communication skills sharp.
+In some cases, you’ll serve as a liaison with other offices, so you must keep your verbal and written communication skills sharp.

-What other skills are employers looking for?
+What skills are healthcare employers looking for?

-Not surprisingly for this role, you’ll also need stellar keyboarding skills and must be very comfortable working on a computer.
+You’ll also need stellar keyboarding skills and must be very comfortable working on a computer.
 Skill using dual monitors is important, as you’ll sometimes be working between multiple databases.
 Experience with popular healthcare software, such as Allscripts, Epic, NextGen, Centricity, Meditech and Cerner is highly prized.
 Proficiency in Microsoft Office Suite is also key.